renan2scarvalho/renan2scarvalho.github.io/_posts/2020-09-12-imbalanced-data.md

 X_smote, y_smote = smote.fit_resample(X_num, y)
 ```

 SMOTE increased the number os samples from 989 to 1704, with 852 survivals and 852 deaths.
-Ahead we see the new "Age" distribution:
+Ahead we see the new "Age" distribution, which is quite similar as the random oversampling, but with a higher decrease over the median (44 to 37) and mean (44.5 to 39.5):

 ![image](https://user-images.githubusercontent.com/63553829/93007295-c24f2b80-f53d-11ea-9943-55ff38f94103.png){: .mx-auto.d-block :}